 A minor downside is that the extendable hose can start to feel heavy after a while.
 The curved pipe also isn’t the most comfortable design to hold, plus the vacuum is heavy to carry around (although most of the time it’ll be supported by the castor wheels.)

-On the upside, it’s easy to switch on the Pure Power and adjust suction settings using the foot pedals.
+On the upside, we found that it’s easy to switch on the Pure Power and adjust suction settings using the foot pedals.
 This removes the need for bending down, which is a bonus for anyone with backache.

 Finally, we love how the accessories are neatly tucked away in the body of the Pure Power.
 The onboard storage, combined with the cord rewind feature, make the C3 a convenient vacuum to use for almost any cleaning job.